FOR-THE-HORDE-OPUS/Orgrimmar/README.md

 It is challenging for developers to identify gaps in testing after code changes.
 Often developers do not know what existing tests are relevant to their changes.

+## The broader application

+Learn about how to provide automated feedback to developer based on code commits

 ## Objective

 Given that there are always a list of tests available for execution, we would like to experiment ways to tell developers which tests to run after code change through some level of AI.